pdfcpu/pdfcpu/about/about.md

 It is available on all major platforms and can process files based on all versions up to PDF V1.7.<br><br>
 The parser which has been carefully crafted is able to handle most files violating the PDF specification and also repairs many corrupt files on the fly.

-# PDF 2.0
+## PDF 2.0

 Support is ongoing work and coming up.<br>
 pdfcpu v0.6.0 introduced basic support for validation and as of v0.7.0 pdfcpu also supports writing back validated PDF 2.0 files.<br><br>
-Support for new PDF 2.0 features will be implemented on an as-needed basis since PDF 2.0 files are hard to find.<br>
+Support for new PDF 2.0 features will be implemented on an as-needed basis since PDF 2.0 files are hard to find.
 Please open an issue if you want to have a specific feature addressed and can share a test file.

 ## Use the Command Line Interface